murphytalk/kwin-autohotkey/README.md

 plasmapkg2 --type kwinscript -i kwin-autohotkey
 ```

-After the installation `kwin-autohotkey` will show up in `System Settings > Workspace > Window Management > KWin Scripts`, enable it and then apply to activate it.
+It will be installed to `~/.local/share/kwin/scripts`, and `kwin-autohotkey` will show up in `System Settings > Workspace > Window Management > KWin Scripts`, enable it and then apply to activate it.

 Update: